 The Nightline flat is at 16 Wellington Square (tel.
 (2)70270), and is open from 8 pm until 8 am every night during term, and during the weeks immediately before and after each term.

 Sexual assault/rape refers to any kind of sexual act that occurs without the consent of one of the people involved.
 It can happen to anyone regardless of gender, age, ethnicity or background.
 The assault may be committed by someone known to you or a stranger.
 Most assaults are committed by someone known to you or by someone you may be having a relationship with.

 Following an assault people are likely to feel distressed and confused and find it hard to know where to turn for help.
 Those who are helping them may also feel uncertain as to what to do and where to obtain help.
 In an emergency situation where you do not feel safe dial 999.
-Hertford has trained First Responders: These are students who have had training in helping people who have been assaulted.
-These students can be contacted for help and will help you make choices about getting the appropriate help.
-They are:
+Hertford has trained First Responders: these are students who have had training in helping people who have been assaulted.

-Maya Tikly-Young, Sarah Goodman, Isabella Reynard, Mercy Haggerty, Nikita Khandwala, Katie Burke, Holly Kilner, Bramman Rajkumar, Elle Davies, Amy Wright, Charlotte Jackson, Poppy Iveson, Joe Morrow, Joe Baverstock-Poppy, Lily MacTaggart (on year abroad), Steffi Woodgate, George Grun, Jei Diwakar, Sophie Claypole and Nic Patni from the JCR
+JCR: Sarah Goodman, Isabella Reynard, Nikita Khandwala, Katie Burke, Bramman Rajkumar, Elle Davies, Charlotte Jackson, Poppy Iveson, Joe Morrow, Joe Baverstock-Poppy, Lily MacTaggart, Steffi Woodgate, George Grun, Jei Diwakar, and Sophie Claypole.

 Telephone: 0300 130 3036

 They are staffed by trained crisis workers and have specialist doctors who can advise and, with your consent, examine you.
 This is whether or not you wish to involve the police.